 4th Dan - Minimum 3 years since 3rd dan, with 400 days of practice

-course, other associations, organisations, systems, and styles are
+course, many other associations, organisations, systems, and styles are

 different, but this gives you an idea of the work involved.

-The grading levels of the Aikido Yoshinkan group I trained with in the UK, and what we use at the Arun Aikido Club is...
+The aikido grading levels of the Aikido Yoshinkan group I trained with in the UK, and that we use at the Arun Aikido Club are...

 8th kyu - white belt